simlin01/simlin01/README.md

-- 👋 Hi, I’m studying linguistics and statistics (with a double-major) at Korea University
+- 👋 Hi, I’m studying linguistics and statistics(double-major) at Korea University

 <!---